 Enforcement of parking regulations may include citations, and on some occasions, impounding of illegally parked vehicles.

-For example, if the department receives a complaint of a vehicle parked on a sidewalk in a residential area, the Parking Enforcement Controller will respond.
-The Parking Enforcement Controller will cite the offending vehicle and will enforce all parking regulations in the neighborhood.
-The reason the Parking Enforcement Controller addresses all parking violations in the vicinity is one of fairness.
+For example, if the department receives a complaint of a vehicle parked on a sidewalk in a residential area, the Parking Enforcement Officer will respond.
+The Parking Enforcement Officer will cite the offending vehicle and will enforce all parking regulations in the neighborhood.
+The reason the Parking Enforcement Officer addresses all parking violations in the vicinity is one of fairness.
 For instance, if the owner of the vehicle that was cited for parking on the sidewalk receives a citation and their neighbor does not receive one for parking in violation of the law, then one could argue that the enforcement practices are not fairly applied.

 Why can't the Police Department give warnings instead of citations?

 Parking Enforcement Officers will issue warnings when there is a change in the law.
 This will allow citizens to become accustomed to the new law and should result in voluntary compliance.

 If you have any questions regarding parking enforcement within the City of Renton, please contact Sergeant Keyes at (425) 430-7511.